What to see in India’s Spiti Valley – Wild Voyager Blog

 Key Monastery

-The religious house has faintly lit rooms and corridors that exhibit the holy Buddhist shrines, ancient musical instruments, manuscripts, murals, and more.
+The religious house has faintly lit rooms and corridors that exhibit holy Buddhist shrines, ancient musical instruments, manuscripts, murals, and more.

 2. Pin Valley national park